 CONGRESS HAS RESISTED SOME OF THE WORST OF PRESIDENT TRUMP'S PROPOSED BUDGET REDUCTIONS FOR ENVIRONMENTAL PROTECTION AND NATURAL RESOURCES CONSERVATION, BUT THE TRUMP ADMINISTRATION'S THREATS TO THESE CRUCIAL PROGRAMS CONTINUE !

-TELL CONGRESS THAT THE ENVIRONMENTAL AND CONSERVATION PROGRAMS PRESIDENT TRUMP THREATENS TO WRECK OR ELIMINATE ARE WHAT MAKE AMERICA GREAT.
+TELL YOUR CONGRESSIONAL REPRESENTATIVES THAT THE ENVIRONMENTAL AND CONSERVATION PROGRAMS THE TRUMP ADMINISTRATION THREATENS TO WRECK OR ELIMINATE ARE WHAT MAKE AMERICA GREAT.

 Upcoming Conferences and Events

 We post announcements about upcoming conferences of interest that are located in the Southern U.S. as information becomes available.
 We invite you to provide us information about conferences concerning protection and enhancement of environmental resources for announcement here.

 Forest Stewardship Council regional meetings/listening sessions in July

 The Forest Stewardship Council US is undertaking an initiative to help identify practical actions that forest product companies can take to advance responsible forest management and reduce the risk of procuring wood from forests where important ecological values are threatened.
 Through this initiative, the Forest Stewardship Council US will host three regional meetings as one part of our revised approach to managing the use of non-certified forest materials in FSC products.
 The public meetings in the Southeast U.S. are scheduled for:

 July 19 – Asheville, NC – Appalachian Region